-SASE builds on SD-WAN with additional security features offering end-to-end network protection.
+SASE builds on these software-defined services with additional security features offering end-to-end network protection.
 This secures data throughout its journey from the user through to the application, regardless of location.

 In this model, traffic routes dynamically based on session requirements.
 It enables direct access to cloud applications without routing through the data center, which reduces latency and load on corporate resources while bolstering security.